Hyderabad vet rape-murder case: Victim's family thanks police

 "All four men accused in the gang rape and murder of a young veterinarian in Telangana have been killed in an encounter.
 The accused, identified as Mohammed Arif, Naveen ,Shiva and Chennakeshavulu were killed in police firing at Chatanpally, Shadnagar today in the wee hours, between 3 and 6am.I have reached the spot and further details will be revealed," said Cyberabad Police Commissioner V C Sajjanar.

 Speaking to media, the sister of the Hyderabad vet who was raped and murdered on November 28 said, "I am happy the four accused have been killed in an encounter.
 This incident will set an example.
 I thank the police and media for their support."
-The woman's father, too, thanks Telangana police.
+The victim's father, too, thanked Telangana police.
 "It has been 10 days to the day my daughter died.
 I express my gratitude towards the police & govt for this.
 My daughter's soul must be at peace now,'' he said.

 All 4 accused in Hyderabad Vet rape and murder case killed in encounter